ginkgo-project/ginkgo/CONTRIBUTING.md

 #### Naming style
 All Ginkgo specific variables should be prefixed with a `GINKGO_` and all functions by `ginkgo_`.

+## Writing Tests

+Ginkgo uses the [GTest framework](https://github.com/google/googletest) for the unit test framework within Ginkgo.
+Writing good tests are extremely important to verify the functionality of the new code and to make sure that none of the existing code has been broken.

+### Testing know-how

+* GTest provides a [comprehensive documentation](https://github.com/google/googletest/blob/master/googletest/docs/primer.md) of the functionality available within Gtest.
+* Reduce code duplication with [Testing Fixtures, `TEST_F`](https://github.com/google/googletest/blob/master/googletest/docs/primer.md#test-fixtures-using-the-same-data-configuration-for-multiple-tests-same-data-multiple-tests)
+* Write templated tests using [`TYPED_TEST`](https://github.com/google/googletest/blob/master/googletest/docs/advanced.md#typed-tests).

+### Some general rules.

+* Unit tests must follow the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle).
+* Unit tests must follow the [AAA](http://wiki.c2.com/?ArrangeActAssert) pattern, and a single blank line must appear between consecutive "A" sections.

+### Writing tests for kernels

+* Reference kernels, kernels on the `ReferenceExecutor`, are meant to be single threaded reference implementations.
+Therefore, tests for reference kernels need to be performed with data that can be as small as possible.
+For example, matrices lesser than 5x5 are acceptable.
+* OpenMP, CUDA and HIP kernels have to be tested against the reference kernels.
+Hence data for the tests of these kernels can be generated in the test files using helper functions or by using external files to be read through the standard input.

 ## Documentation style

 Documentation uses standard Doxygen.